 Let’s answer today’s question: How do I get remote work online?

 Firstly, this is only an overview of ways to get remote work, but within the sections, you will find links to more in-depth content.

 The first option is for people who want to escape their office jobs to work remotely at home as an employee.
 There are lots of specialized remote job boards that list opportunities in many industries and roles.

 While some remote jobs require candidates to be residents in the US and other countries, there are opportunities for people based all over the world.
 Read the contracting section of this article for more information.

 Read: 4 Ways to Find Remote Jobs

-Take a moment to read through the application process, so you do not miss any tasks that are required to apply for the role
+Take a moment to read through the application process so you do not miss any tasks required to apply for the role.

-The next option is for people who want to work from home but have more freedom, or, you want to work in the evening and weekends to supplement your income.
+The next option is for people who want more freedom or to work in the evening and on weekends to supplement their income.

-Firstly, think about the skills you have and how you could package them up to a service that small businesses would pay for.
-Create a website or an online presence to showcase your skills and start networking with business owners.
+Firstly, consider your skills and how to package them up to a service that small businesses would pay for.
+Create a website or online presence to showcase your skills and network with business owners.

-As a freelancer, you are in control of your hours and who you work with but bear in mind that you only get paid when your clients process your invoice.
+As a freelancer, you control your hours and who you work with, but bear in mind that you only get paid when your clients process your invoice.